Well, it’s that time of year—time to reflect on the past year and look ahead to the next one.

 Ending a 4-year relationship, moving to new places, and starting a completely new chapter of life have characterized my 2014.

-To say it was not an easy year would be an understatement; 2014 was a challenging year for me by all accounts.
+To say it was not an easy year would be an understatement; This past year was a challenging year for me by all accounts.

 So, here's a quick summary of one of my most challenging, yet important years.

 Newport, 2014 – Isolation